calebgray/portabuild/docs/index.md

 ### Port a Poo!
 Ho!

-> "Never learn to do anything: if you don't learn, you'll always find someone else to do it for you." - Dead Asshole That Knew Some Shit
+> "Never learn to do anything: if you don't learn, you'll always find someone else to do it for you." - Mark Twain

-### What's This?

-See Mark Twain's aforementioned words of wisdom.

-### Which Web Framework Are You Using?

-I'm not answering anymore of these ridiculous questions, my dudes, see below. <3

 ### Build